ahmadalauddin/formula-1-challenge/README.md

-# Mobiquity F1 Champions
+# F1 Champions
-Mobiquity F1 Champions is a SPA (Single Page Application) which shows list of F1 champions from 2005 till the date.
+F1 Champions is a SPA (Single Page Application) which shows list of F1 champions from 2005 till the date.
 There are two screens in the application
 ### Main-screen:
     Shows list of all the F1 champions with the following information:
         Champion Name, Nationality, Season, Round, Wins, Points